-Five players the Seahawks figure to have their eye on at this week’s NFL Combine
+Five players the Seahawks figure to have their eye on at this week’s NFL combine

 Brian Burns, defensive end/linebacker, Florida State

 Burns is one of the more intriguing players in the draft.
 He’s just 20 — he’ll turn 21 four days before the first round — and as such comes with the inevitable tag of having unlimited “upside.’’
-Burns is also listed at 6-5, 230 with what the NFL hopes will be lots of room to grow (how he tests in the bench press could be telling at the Combine).
+Burns is also listed at 6-5, 230 with what the NFL hopes will be lots of room to grow (how he tests in the bench press could be telling at the combine).

 His youth and size means he could be something of a work-in-progress in the present.
 And teams also appear uncertain if he can be a true strongside three-down linebacker in the NFL.
 Seattle has veteran Barkevious Mingo currently under contract as the SLB for 2019 and a player such as Burns could be groomed for a year before being needed to take over.